aceable/interview-fullstack/README.md

 # Interview Fullstack Application

+## 🎗️ Read This First

+* You should have been given this 24 hours before your technical call
+* Its not required but we recommend downloading and opening this codebase in your favorite IDE ahead of time
+* Prepare any tools you may want to use during interview to talk about the code, make any changes, run it locally, etc. AI tools are allowed.
+* The technical interview will be a mock peer review with a "junior dev".
+* You'll be reviewing new code the Junior Dev added to this app.
+    * All new code should be files with Note in the name
+    * Or where <UserNotes> is called
+* Following the README.md below, this fullstack repo should run on any standard Mac, Linux, or Windows WSL with Node 22 installed.
+Making the app run is not part of the test.
+* If you start to analyze the code or make any changes (not required), please document your process.
+It is more important to us we understand how you think than what you change.

+## 🆕 Overview

-A modern fullstack application built with Node.js, Express, MongoDB, React, and TypeScript.
+This is a modern fullstack application built with Node.js, Express, MongoDB, React, and TypeScript.
 This project is designed to be used as a shell for interviewing candidates by introducing intentionally broken code for debugging exercises, while simulating several of the concepts used at Aceable today.

 ## Project Structure